Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 Is Paris Safe?
 4 myths that need debunking

-Paris is relatively safe, especially for the average tourist.
+Paris is generally safe for tourists; most risks involve petty theft rather than violent crime.
 I visit every few months (I live a few hours away in the French countryside) and violent attacks continue to be rare, especially when compared to other, non-violent crimes.
 Let me explain.

-The tragic stabbing death on 2 December 2023 of a tourist near the Eiffel Tower set everyone on edge and had the Internet (and my Inbox) asking: Is Paris safe?
+Once in a while, a violent episode erupts, like the tragic stabbing death in 2023 of a tourist near the Eiffel Tower.
+This sets people on edge and has them asking: Is Paris safe for tourists?
 Should I cancel my trip?

 Myth #1: Paris is one of the world’s most dangerous cities